Anchorage | Turnagain | Spenard | Elmendorf AFB

 Teeth Extraction Overview

 In a perfect world, teeth will last a lifetime.
 But, sometimes teeth become infected or are damaged to the extent that they cannot be preserved and will need to be removed.
 Having a tooth removed is also known as exodontia, dental extraction, tooth removal, or tooth pulling.
-When a dentist decides that a tooth is seriously damaged and needs to be removed, it is only after a determination that it cannot be restored, repaired, or saved.
+When a dentist decides that a tooth is seriously damaged and needs to be removed, it is only after careful determination that it cannot be restored, repaired, or saved.

 Reasons for Teeth Extraction